In this article:

 In addition to these single herbs, Banyan carries a selection of health-promoting superfood blends.
 The following products provide an excellent source of herbal nutrition to support your body and mind in the cultivation of optimal wellness.

 Everyday Greens.
 In the midst of our busy modern lives, it can feel like a nearly impossible task to eat a sufficient quantity of green, leafy vegetables each day.
 For those seeking a vitamin and mineral-rich greens supplement, this is the formula for you.
-Everyday Greens is made with a variety of greens—including spirulina, barley grass, wheatgrass, and more—to provide your essential daily nutrients.
+Everyday Greens is made with a variety of greens, including spirulina, barley grass, and wheatgrass, to provide your essential daily nutrients.

 Immune Health NOW.
-Featuring turmeric, ginger, amalaki, and more, Immune Health NOW provides support to the respiratory system and bolsters a healthy immune response.
+Featuring turmeric, ginger, amla, and more, Immune Health NOW provides support to the respiratory system and bolsters a healthy immune response.

 Shilajit.
 Shilajit is a natural mineral substance made from the decomposition of ancient plant materials.
 It is harvested from mountainous regions when it exudes from the rocks as a sticky substance.
 Carrying a high content of health-supporting and rejuvenating properties, Shilajit promotes energy and vitality, nourishes the reproductive system, and supports healthy aging.